hujhax/austin-improv-wiki/Thinning the Herd.md

 * person

 #### Season 3
-Season one is running from November 2013 to January 2014.
+Season one is running from 10/6/13 to January 2014.

 * person
 * person